King Night

 King Night is the debut album by the American electronic music group Salem.
-The album was released on September 28, 2010 on IAMSOUND Records.
+The album was released on September 28, 2010, on IAMSOUND Records.
 The vinyl and European versions of King Night were released on October 12, 2010.
-It was mixed by Dave Sardy and included six brand new songs, along with five older songs that were previously released and/or leaked.
+It was mixed by Dave Sardy and includes six brand new songs, along with re-recordings of five previously released songs.

 On Insound, the album's first single, "Asia", was included free with the pre-order of the album.
 The single came in 7" vinyl with a remastered version of the previously released song "Dirt" as the B-side.

 King Night was generally well received by music critics.
 The album charted at number 22 on the US Billboard Heatseekers Albums chart.

+In popular culture

+"Trapdoor" was featured in the 2012 film The Place Beyond the Pines directed by Derek Cianfrance.

+"King Night" was featured in the 2015 film Love directed by Gaspar Noé.